vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 So far, so good.
 With all that done, we could continue adding the other objects to the map (Markers, Polylines, etc.) and use it as an ordinary map component.

-But, we want to use our `GoogleMapLoader` component only as a loader that prepares the map — we don’t want to render anything on it.
+But, we want to use our `GoogleMapLoader` component only as a loader that prepares the map&mdash;we don’t want to render anything on it.

 To achieve that, we need to allow the parent component that will use our `GoogleMapLoader` to access `this.google` and `this.map` that are set inside the `GoogleMapLoader` component.
 That’s where [scoped slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) really shine.
 Scoped slots allow us to expose the properties set in a child component to the parent component.
 It may sound like Inception, but bear with me one more minute as we break that down further.